- Tesuque Hills

 - Pinion Hills

 "Rating Details: I was very satisfied with the condition of the vacation rental.
 I was very happy with the location.
 The vacation rental was spotless.
 The property manager was very helpful.
 Overall, I recommend this vacation rental.
-Reviewer Comments: They did a beautiful job remodeling the casita.
-Nicer than anticipated from the pictures on VRBO.
-Extremely clean, sky lights open it up, great location.
-Will stay there again."Guest: Bill Date of Stay: August 2014 Review Submitted: August 29, 2014View listing
+Reviewer Comments: Quiet, comfortable, well appointed, just great."Guest: A guest from West Hartford, CT Date of Stay: June 2014 Review Submitted: August 18, 2014View listing

 Santa Fe Travel Tips

 Views of the Mountains from Santa Fe Vacation Rentals

 You will find once you enter Santa Fe that it is still influenced by the Spanish culture.
 It is the capitol of New Mexico and situated in a valley between two mountain ranges.
 Artists have flocked to Santa Fe for years and there are many art galleries that are close to Santa Fe vacation rentals.
 Your vacation home might be an adobe-style casita just right for a romantic week away or large enough to accommodate a family reunion.
 Pampering is what you will find in a VRBO vacation rental as the owners of the houses or condos have thought of your comfort and desired amenities.
 Why stay in a small hotel room when spacious living, dining and bedrooms await you?
 Fully equipped kitchens offer you the chance to save money by dining in or the opportunity to just enjoy the incredible scenery surrounding your Santa Fe vacation rental.

 If you are a music lover, you can indulge your passion by attending the Santa Fe Opera or Jazz Festival.
 The operas are presented in an open-air theater with the Sangre de Cristo Mountains as the backdrop.
 During July and August, there are approximately 40 performances of everyone’s favorite operas.